Juno Awards of 2017: Leonard Cohen tribute

-Justin Trudeau and his wife Sophie Grégoire Trudeau paid tribute to musician Leonard Cohen who died in November 2016.
+Former Canadian prime minister Justin Trudeau and his wife Sophie Grégoire Trudeau paid tribute to musician Leonard Cohen who died in November 2016.
 Feist then sang Cohen's song "Hey, That’s No Way to Say Goodbye", accompanied only by her acoustic guitar and singers Ariel Engle and Daniela Gesundheit of Hydra.
 Cohen's album You Want it Darker was later awarded a Juno for Album of the Year.
 He won the Artist of the Year category during the previous night's gala.

 McLachlan joins Hall of Fame

-Sarah McLachlan was this year's inductee to the Canadian Music Hall of Fame.
+Canadian singer Sarah McLachlan was this year's inductee to the Canadian Music Hall of Fame.
 A video montage featuring of her career began with a tribute from former American president Bill Clinton.
 Sheryl Crow, Josh Groban, Diana Krall, James Taylor and Tegan and Sara also provided statements in honour of McLachlan's career.

 McLachlan took the stage to make an acceptance speech which noted the presence and importance of diversity, politeness and the arts in Canadian society, declaring that "[w]e Canadians, we're far from perfect, but we have a lot to offer the world and we have to continue to set the bar high." while expressing gratitude to those who supported her career.